ScienceZoneUK/science-zone-uk/p5js/snakeGame/snakegame.md

 // 🐍 Snake Game Starter Code

 let gridSize = 40; // Each square in our grid is 40x40 pixels
 let snakeHead; // This will hold the snake's head position let vel; // This will hold the snake's velocity (movement speed) let snake = []; // This will become the snake's body let food; // This will store the food location

 function setup() {
   createCanvas(800, 800); // Creates a square canvas that's 800 by 800 pixels
-  frameRate(5);           // Slow the game down to 5 frames per second
+  frameRate(3); // Slow the game down to 5 frames per second

-  // 🟢 STEP 1: Start the snake head at the top-left of the grid snakeHead = createVector(0, 0);
+  // 🟢 Snake head/body start head at the top-left of the grid snakeHead = createVector(0, 0);

+  // 🟢 Create a velocity

+  // 🟢 Place the first food item

 }

 function draw() {
-  background(220); // Light gray background
+  background(220);

-  // 🟢 STEP 1: Draw the snake head
-  fill(0); // Black fill for the snake rect(snakeHead.x, snakeHead.y, gridSize, gridSize);

-  // 🟢 STEP 1: Show the grid to help us see movement steps drawGrid();
+  // 🟢 Draw the grid
+  drawGrid();

-  // ⏩ STEP 2: Move the snake head using a velocity (coming soon)
+  // 🟢 Move the snake head

-  // ⏩ STEP 3: Add arrow key controls (coming soon)
+  // 🟢 Check for food collision

-  // ⏩ STEP 4: Wrap around the edges of the screen (coming soon)
+  // 🟢 Wrap around screen

-  // ⏩ STEP 5: Store the snake body in a list (coming soon)

-  // ⏩ STEP 6: Spawn food and eat it to grow (coming soon) }
+  // 🟢 Draw snake
+  fill(0);
+  rect(snakeHead.x, snakeHead.y, gridSize, gridSize);

+  // 🟢 Draw food
+}

+// 🟢 function drawGrid
-// 🟢 STEP 1: Draw the grid using horizontal and vertical lines function drawGrid() {
+function drawGrid() {
   for (let x = 0; x < width; x += gridSize) {
     for (let y = 0; y < height; y += gridSize) {